Accepted International Student Checklist

 Music, Art and Theatre majors are strongly advised to select River Park Housing due to its closeness to the Fine Arts campus in downtown Columbus.
 You will have this option on your application.

-- Sign up for International Orientation on the Center for International Education web site
+- Sign up for International Orientation on the Center for Global Engagement page.

 - Student Insurance - All International Students are required to purchase the insurance supplied by the university.